Nightlight Christian Adoptions: International adoptions

-Adoption issues

-In an example of an adoption that went badly, a 12-year-old Russian child, abandoned as a baby by her prostitute mother, was adopted in 1997 by a Michigan couple, Priscilla and Neal Whatcott.
-The Whatcotts alleged that Nightlight did not tell them that the child had problems but, when the child became unmanageable, referred them to a therapist who also had adopted a Russian girl.
-The girl was extremely difficult to parent and was eventually surrendered to the state.
-Nightlight has since said that families and organizations who are involved in international adoptions now recognize "the need for post-adoption support."

 Native American adoption

 In 2009, Nightlight was contacted by Christina Maldonado who wanted to place her unborn child for adoption.
 Maldonado had been engaged to Dusten Brown in December 2008, and she became pregnant in January 2009.
-Brown asked her to married him sooner than they had planned, but he refused to provide any support until they were married.
+Brown asked her to marry him sooner than they had planned, but he refused to provide any support until they were married.
 Maldonado decided to put the child up for adoption.

 The Indian Child Welfare Act requires that the tribe must be notified when a Native American child is adopted outside the tribe.
 Maldonado thought that Brown might be a Cherokee Indian, and Maldanado's attorney contacted the Cherokee Nation to determine whether he was an enrolled member, but their letter misspelled Brown's name and provided an incorrect date of birth.
 As a result, the tribe could not verify if Brown was formally enrolled and took no action on the pending adoption.

 The agency helped Maldonado to arrange for Matt and Melanie Capobianco of South Carolina to adopt her child.
 Four months later the Capobianco's attorney notified them that the biological father was seeking custody.
 Attorneys for the Cherokee Nation got involved a few months later.
 Maldonado's attorneys later argued that she did know he was a Native American and that he had never invited her to take part in tribal customs, events, or food.
 Brown and his new wife gained custody of the infant.

 Court records show that Brown had previously testified that he was willing to surrender his paternal rights if he "would not be responsible in any way for child support or anything else as far as the child's concerned."
 The case went to the United States Supreme Court which ruled against Brown.
 A South Carolina court finalized the adoption and the Oklahoma Supreme Court ruled on September 23, 2013, that it did not have jurisdiction over Veronica.
 Brown and his wife returned Veronica to her adoptive parents on September 24.